 The patient first attends a number of preparatory therapy sessions where goals and expectations are explored.

 When the patient is ready, the ketamine is administered.
-If the ketamine is administered at Resilience Integrative Wellness, the patient can arrange for our therapist to be present during the procedure to help the patient understand, process, and record the experience.
+If the ketamine is administered at wellness center ATC collaborates with, the patient can arrange for our therapist to be present during the procedure to help the patient understand, process, and record the experience.

 Afterwards, the patient attends integration therapy sessions, where the psychedelic experience is examined and analyzed.